githubiscola/calorgh/README.md

 by the way, this works on hotkeys basically you gotta press a button (which is Q) to engage the auto clicker and stop it with a button (ESC) and you can change the settings via notepad to change it to which ever button you look or whichever button is on your computer

+**ABOUT USING ESC IT WILL COMPLETLY STOP THE APP SO YOU'RE GOING TO HAVE TO RUN IT AGAIN**